whage/thesis/thesis.md

 - https://xavierleroy.org/bibrefs/Leroy-unboxed.html
 - https://en.wikipedia.org/wiki/Type_system#Polymorphism_and_types

-### Subtype polymorphism - Subtyping
-Subtyping (Subtype polymorphism or runtime polymorphism) is the process of taking a type (the base type) and defining a more specialised type (the subtype) based on it by extending it with functionality or overriding some parts to facilitates code reuse.

-#### Structural vs Nominal subtyping
+#### Structural vs Nominal typing
-Structural subtyping is a way of relating types based solely on their members.
+Structural typing is a way of relating types based solely on their members.
 Structural typing requires that a type supports a given set of operations. [@so-svic-typing]

-Duck typing is a loose form of structural subtyping: the implementation must be provided at run-time, not necessarily at compile time.
+Duck typing is a loose form of structural typing: the implementation must be provided at run-time, not necessarily at compile time.
 There are no explicitly defined interfaces in the language which makes for terse and concise code as well as minimal coupling between different modules.
 Unfortunately, it also hides the dependencies between classes. [@nascimento-duck] The phrase comes from the American poet, James Whitcomb Riley's duck test:
 "if it walks like a duck, and quacks like a duck, then it probably is a duck".

-> In duck typing a statement calling a method m on an object does not rely on the declared type of the object; only that the object,
+> In duck typing a statement calling a method on an object does not rely on the declared type of the object; only that the object,
-> of whatever type, must supply an implementation of the method called, when called, at run-time. [@wiki-type-systems]
+> of whatever type, must supply an implementation of the method called, when called, at run-time.
+> [@wiki-type-systems]

-Structural subtyping is in contrast with nominal subtyping.
+Structural typing is in contrast with nominal typing.
 In the case of a nominally-typed language, a subtype must explicitly declare itself to be related to the supertype.
 Nominal is more strict than structural.
 [@typescript-docs]

+### Subtype polymorphism - Subtyping
+Subtype polymorphism or runtime polymorphism is the process of taking a type (the base type) and defining a more specialised type (the subtype) based on it by extending it with functionality or overriding some parts to facilitate code reuse.
+The subtype is related to the supertype by the notion of substitutability which means that in a program the subtype can be used wherever the supertype is expected.
+Subtyping is related to but should not be confused with inheritance.
+[@wiki-subtyping]

 ### Parametric polymorphism - Generics
 Sometimes called "compile-time polymorphism", ... **TODO: continue**